skoenig/vimwiki-todo/README.md

 - List tasks that are due tomorrow: `todo tomorrow`
 - Edit the todo list with your default editor: `todo edit` (make sure the `EDITOR` env var is set)
 - Move all checked off tasks to the archive file: `todo archive`

+Have a look at all available commands with `todo help`.

 ## Installation
 Run `make install` to install `todo` into `TODO_DIR` (defaults to `~/vimwiki`).